better-internet/radworks-docs/docs/using-radicle/adding-a-seed-node.md

 ---

 Seed nodes are "always-on" nodes running on public IP addresses that serve data to connected peers.
 When you add a seed to Radicle Upstream, it will automatically track you and share your data across its network of other connected peers [^1].
-This increases the availability of your data throughout the network, while making it easier to find others' data as well.
+This increases the availability of your data throughout the network, while making it easier to find others data as well.
 Upstream is preconfigured with a Radicle operated seed to bootstrap your connectivity.
 If you have removed the default seed and need to re-add it or would like to add a custom seed address, you can do so by following these steps:

 1. Navigate to **Settings**.
 There, under the **Network** header, you'll find your seed list.